WeTransfer/wt-api-docs/source/includes/_transfer-api.md

 ##### 404 (Not found)

-If you try to request an upload URL for a file that is not in the transfers, the API will respond with 404 Not found.
+If you try to request an upload URL for a file that is not in the transfers,, this endpoint will return an HTTP response with a status code of `404` and a body as below.

 ```json
 {